Gill College: History

-The Gill Corporation Private Act 6 of 1912 allowed for the Trustees to grant 3-year bursaries ("Dr Gill Bursaries") to deserving students who passed the Matriculation Examination or the University Senior Certificate examination of the Cape of Good Hope, to further their studies at an acceptable institution within or outside the Union of South Africa.
+The Gill Corporation Private Act of 1912 allowed for the Trustees to grant 3-year bursaries ("Dr. Gill Bursaries") to deserving students who passed the Matriculation Examination or the University Senior Certificate examination of the Cape of Good Hope, to further their studies at an acceptable institution within or outside the Union of South Africa.

-In essence, Gill College's "failure" as a university was a victim of its time: an ambitious but under-scaled venture in a rapidly centralizing and urbanizing education system.
-It succeeded admirably as a secondary school, maintaining Dr Gill's non-racial ethos (realized fully post-1994).
-Today, it thrives as one of South Africa's oldest high schools, with the original buildings as heritage sites.
+The 1950s to 1970s saw Gill College emerge as a dominant force in schoolboy rugby in the Eastern Cape, as a result of the role played by legendary teacher and coach C.A.
+Coppens.
+Coppens was a mathematics teacher at the school from 1935 to 1984.
+He is buried next to Dr. Gill in front of the Old College building.

-In 1916, Dr Gill's remains were reburied in front of the school which he endowed, and which was named for him, Gill College.
-The magnificent campus is a fitting memorial for such a man.
+In 1916 Dr. Gill's remains were reburied in front of the school which he endowed, and which was named for him, Gill College.